 The velocity of the solar wind in the vicinity of Earth ranges from about 250 to 750 km/s.
-Variations in solar wind speed are shown in Figure 7a.
+Variations in solar wind speed are shown in Figure 7.
 The speed of the solar wind is between 300 to 450 km/s most of the time.
 This is the ambient slow speed wind emanating from the Sun on a pretty much continuous basis.
 The speed of the solar wind trails off rather quickly from 450 to 750 km/s.
-Solar winds in the range of 500 to 750 km/s are defined as high speed winds.
-Notice that the high speed winds occur a relatively small amount of time compared to the nearly continuous slow speed winds.
-There is little change in solar wind speed at distances from Earth out to about 100 AU.
+Solar winds in the range of 500 to 750 km/s are defined as high-speed winds.
+Notice that the high-speed winds occur infrequently compared to the nearly continuous slow speed winds.
+At any given time, the speed of the solar wind is about the same throughout the solar system from Earth, well past Neptune, to the outer edge of the solar system (the Heliopause) at about 100 AU.

-Figure 7 Solar Wind and Magnetic Field (source: Hunsucker & Hargreaves)
+Figure 7 Solar Wind Speed (source: Hunsucker & Hargreaves)

 The solar wind is supersonic as it flows past the Earth in the sense that its speed v{sw} is greater than the speed of sound v_s through the solar wind plasma.
-It is also greater than the Alfven speed where v{Asw} = Alfven speed μ_0 = permeability of free space m_p = proton mass (in comparison, the mass of electrons is insignificant)
+It is also greater than the Alfven speed where v{Asw} = Alfven speed m_p = proton mass (in comparison, the mass of electrons is insignificant)